Production Sound Equipment for Film

 Automixing, EQ, & Compression

-When it comes to delivering a quality mix, whether for dailies, as a backup to camera, to speed up post workflows, or if going out live on air,; You want it to sound as good as possible.
+When it comes to delivering a quality mix, whether for dailies, as a backup to camera, to speed up post workflows, or if going out live on air; You want it to sound as good as possible.
 A lot of video content out there unfortunately doesn’t have the luxury of dedicated audio post production.
-In these circumstances having tools like EQ, Compression, & Automixing comes in to enable high quality on location.
+In these circumstances having tools like EQ, Compression, & Automixing comes in to deliver better sounding ready to use mixes on location.

 Realtime Noise Suppression

 Not all locations are ideal and some need a little help from noise reduction to clean up the audio in that environment.
-While the tools available in post have far more finite control, not ever production has dedicated audio post, and some shoots are even live to air.
-In these circumstances having active noise reduction pushing the noise floor down in real time can create some much needed separation of talent from the environment they are in.
+While the tools available in post have far more finite control, not every production has dedicated audio post, and some shoots are even live to air.
+In these circumstances having active noise reduction pushing the noise floor down in real time can create some much needed signal to noise separation of talent from the environment they are in.

 RF Master Clock